loveencounterflow/coffeelibre/README.md

 Basically, `XSCRIPTCONTEXT.getDocument()` gives you an object that represents *something* in a hand-waving non-committal fashion, and *nothing in particular* at the same time.
 To get more specific, we still have to 'wrap' that `NotAnythingInParticular` blob with an interface.
+As far as i understand it, this is a weak / obfuscated / helpless way of bringing a modicum of dynamism into that rigid beast that is Java—not unlike what people do when implementing, say, JavaScript in Java.
 To quote from the docs (which are easily retrievable from https://www.openoffice.org/api/docs/java/ref/com/sun/star/uno/UnoRuntime.html#queryInterface%28com.sun.star.uno.Type,%20java.lang.Object%29)

 > [`UnoRuntime.queryInterface`] returns null in case the given UNO object does not support the given UNO